audo-ai/magic-mic/src-native/README.md

 This is the directory containing all of the native code for project-x.

+## Dependencies
+### spdlog
+The staticly linked system spdlog doesn't link with dynamic libraries, so you need to download the source and build it yourself.
+You need to set `SPDLOG_BUILD_SHARED=ON`.
+You don't need to mess with fmt at all.
+Then just make sure `spdlog_DIR` is set to the local build when you build this.
+Also you might want to set `CMAKE_INSTALL_PREFIX` to something like `build/prefix`.

 ## Module
 This is a c++ implementation of a pulseaudio module.
 Puleaudio does not really support c++ plugins, so that leads to a bit of a hack (just having